roadtocode4u/spaceship/docs/icp/17-box-shadow-hover/17-box-shadow-hover.md

 <img src="/icp/17/step-4.png" alt="step-4" width="600px"/>

+**Example explanation :**

+In the above example, the `.container` class is used to define a container element with a background image.
+The `background-image` property is set to the URL of the desired image.
+In this case, we're using an image from Unsplash.
+The image will be displayed as the background of the container element

 ### Background-size

-The background-size property is used for the size of background images.
+The `background-size` property in CSS is used to control the size of the background image.

 ### `backgound-size: auto`

-This property used to set images to their original size.
+This value is used to set the background image to its original size.

 **Example :**